-AMY GOODMAN: Joining us from Detroit is Grace Lee Boggs, philosopher and activist who’s lived in Detroit for fifty-four years.
-She was a central figure in the Civil Rights and Black Liberation Movements.
-She just turned ninety-two and continues to be at the forefront of struggles to rebuild communities in Detroit and rethink radical politics.
+AMY GOODMAN: Joining us from Detroit is Grace Lee Boggs, philosopher and activist who’s lived in Detroit for 54 years.
+She was a central figure in the civil rights and Black Liberation movements.
+She just turned 92 and continues to be at the forefront of struggles to rebuild communities in Detroit and rethink radical politics.
 Welcome to Democracy Now!, Grace Lee Boggs.

 GRACE LEE BOGGS: Thank you.

-AMY GOODMAN: Tell us about Detroit forty years ago.
+AMY GOODMAN: Tell us about Detroit 40 years ago.
 As Newark, the rebellion, quieted down, why did Detroit erupt?

 GRACE LEE BOGGS: Well, Jimmy and I, my husband, my late husband Jimmy and I, were in California, actually, when Detroit exploded in July.
 But prior to our leaving for vacation, Jimmy had talked to the people who were with us in the Inner City Organizing Committee, that something was bound to happen and that we should try and stay away from it, because there was a climate in Detroit, which meant that things had to explode.